-Neural Networks Without Magic: Occam’s Razor and a Programmer’s View
+Neural Networks Without Magic: Occam’s Razor from a Programmer’s Desk

-Artificial intelligence doesn’t have to be esoteric.
-High school math, a few derivatives, and clean code in C++/MQL5 are enough.
-No magic—just numbers in matrices, functions, and discipline.
+AI doesn’t have to feel mystical.
+High-school math, a few derivatives, and clean C++/MQL5 code are enough.
+No spells—just matrices, functions, and discipline.
+This is how I build it in practice.

 • and derivatives for learning (backpropagation).

 That’s it.
-Everything else is just comfort, not necessity.
+Everything else is convenience, not necessity.

-• Gradient: derivative of the composite function (chain rule).
+• Gradient: derivative of a composite function (chain rule).

-• Update: a small step in the direction of error reduction (SGD).
+• Update: a small step that reduces the error (SGD).

-In C++ I have a lightweight DLL: dense layers, activations, forward pass, backpropagation, single-sample and mini-batch training.
-Everything runs through a simple C API (handle, no global singletons).
-In MQL5, the EA takes data directly from the chart, normalizes it, feeds it into the network, and draws outputs.
+In C++ I use a small DLL: dense layers, activations, forward/backprop, single-sample and mini-batch training.
+A plain C API (handle-based, no global singletons).
+In MQL5, the EA takes data straight from the chart, normalizes it, feeds the network, and draws the outputs.

 • y = f(Wx + b) — forward pass.